wildenrou/plex-recommendation/README.md

 adjust the amount of titles you retreive by adjusting the limits passed into the media getters in `internal/pkg/plex/api.go`.

-## Building and running this App
+## Building and Running
+### Compiling from source
 Download this repository and build the app using
 `go build -o recommendations ./cmd/main.go`.
 This builds a binary called `recommendations` that you can run with `./recommendations`.

+### Docker Compose
+There is a `docker-compose.yml` file in the root of this repo.
+You can run the Recommendation Engine and the associated Weaviate database by issuing the `TAG_VERSION=foo docker compose up --build` command.
+Make sure you have Docker and Docker Compose installed.

 ### Testing this app
 There are several tests in the internal packages that were almost all written by an LLM.
 You can test this program using `go test ./...` from the root of this repo.
+These tests are automatically run when you build with Docker.